kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

     type: MigrationStarted
 ```

-This object exists in triplicate:

-1. The version the admin created
-   This can be anywhere the admin bound the API.
+This object exists wherever the admin created it.
-2. In the `system:migration` workspace of the origin shard
-3. In the `system:migration` workspace of the destination shard

-The resource is replicated to the cache-server, which is used to
+The object is replicated to the cache-server.
-coordinate the migration.

-The stati and phase from the copies from the origin and destination
-shard are reflected on the admin's copy.

-The origin and destination are only updating their own copy in their own
-workspace and reacting to updates on the other shard's copy.
+The origin and destination shard update this object as the migration progresses through the front-proxy.

+That means writes are synchronous through the front-proxy, reaction happens through the replication via the cache-server.

 ### migration virtual workspace